arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 id:
 ---

-The Nano Family is a series of boards in the same form factor, with the same pin layout.
-This makes it easier for makers to design hardware accessories that can work with a wide range of Nano boards available.
+The Nano Family is a series of boards that share the same form factor, and pin layout.
+This makes it easier for makers to design hardware accessories that work with the wide range of Nano boards available.
+Despite the similarities, there are subtle differences to support the unique functionalities of each board's microcontroller unit.

-While the pinout is near identical across the boards, there are some pins that differ, mainly to accomodate the functionalities of the MCU used on the board.
-In this article, we will explain the differences.

 In this article:

 * [Pinout differences](#pinout-differences)
 * [Operating voltage differences](#operating-voltage-differences)